VladaAlek/find-mysterious-word/README.md

     ![Synthax Errors](/assets/images/synthax_error.png)

-- Python Tutor used to monitor the execution of the Python commands
+- **Python Tutor** used to monitor the execution of the Python commands.

     ![Python Tutor](/assets/images/python_tutor.PNG)

-- temporarily introduced print function used to control the flow of the command lines
+- temporarily introduced *print function* used to control the flow of the command lines.

      ![Print Function](/assets/images/using_print_function.PNG)

-- Problems indicator, built-in function of Codeanywhere used
+- **Problems indicator**, built-in function of Codeanywhere used.

     ![Problem Indicator](/assets/images/problems.PNG.jpg)